 The data is collected or added by the Customer using one or more of the following methods:

-The data is collected in order to provide the functionality of CloudManager required by the Customer.
+The data is collected in order to provide services and functionality of CloudM Migrate required by the Customer.

-Under no other circumstances will CloudManager access Customer Subject data or share Customer Subject data with any third parties without Customer prior permission, except to the extent required by law or governmental or regulatory body or necessary to render our services to the Customer.
+CloudM Migrate will not access, view or review any accessible Customer Subject data, under no other circumstances will CloudM Migrate access Customer Subject data or share Customer Subject data with any third parties without Customer prior permission, except to the extent required by law or governmental or regulatory body or necessary to render our services to the Customer.

-CloudManager is hosted within the Google App Engine platform and therefore benefits from the security measures provided by Google.
-In addition, to protect the data we process CloudManager has been designed with the following Security features:
+CloudM Migrate Pro is provided to the customer and installed in the Windows infrastructure of their choice and therefore is reliant on the security measures provided therewith.
+In addition, to protect the data we process, CloudM Migrate has been designed with the following Security features:

 Google Cloud & the General Data Protection Regulation (GDPR)